|

 Porsche 993 Cycle Flag Basics

-1. CAT Efficiency - monitors rear O2 sensors, must drive @ medium load & RPMs < 2500
+1. CAT Efficiency - using rear O2 sensors, must drive @ medium load & RPMs < 2500

 2. O2 Sensor Aging - monitors O2 sensors' waveform period, must drive @ 2 load ranges,